HomeSmall BusinessIs That Directory a Link Farm?

 Quick Tip: Track referral traffic from directories separately in your analytics to measure their direct contribution to conversions and engagement.
 This data will help refine your directory strategy over time.

-As search algorithms evolve, your directory approach should adapt:
+As search algorithms change, your directory approach should change with them:

 1. Focus on user intent: Select directories that your target audience genuinely uses